 We principally sell our oil and natural gas production to end users, marketers and other purchasers that have access to nearby pipeline facilities.
 In areas where there is no practical access to pipelines, oil is trucked to storage facilities.
 For the year ended December 31, 2024, sales to three customers represented 88% of our oil, natural gas, and natural gas liquids revenues.
 As of December 31, 2024, accounts receivable from these three customers represented 86% of our total accounts receivable.
 Refer to the table below for the details of these percentages, respectively.
 We believe that the loss of any of these purchasers would not materially impact our business because we could readily find other purchasers for our oil and natural gas.

-For the Year Ended As of
+For the Year Ended December 31, 2024 As of December 31, 2024

-December 31, 2024 December 31, 2024 Percentage of accounts receivables from the sale of our Oil, Natural Gas and NGL production
+Percentage of Oil, Natural Gas, and Natural Gas Liquids Revenues Percentage of accounts receivables from the sale of our Oil, Natural Gas and NGL production

-Percentage of Oil, Natural Gas, and Natural Gas Liquids Revenues

 Customer:

-(10) 6404

 Phillips 66 Company ("Phillips") 61% 64%

 Concord Energy LLC ("Concord") 14% 11%

 LPC Crude III, LLC ("LPC") 13% 11%

 Total of top three customers 88% 86%